 - Actualité Sciences Po

-Sciences Po continues to progress in the 2020 QS World University Rankings by subject (PDF, 9.2Mo), moving from third to second place in the world in "Political Science & International Studies".
-In this world ranking released on March 4, 2020, Sciences Po is positioned just behind Harvard University, and tied with Princeton University.
-Sciences Po is for the first time the first university of Europe in this discipline, in front of the University of Oxford and the London School of Economics and Political Studies (LSE).
+In this world ranking released on March 3, 2021, Sciences Po is positioned just behind Harvard university.
+Sciences Po is the first university in Europe in this discipline, in front of the University of Oxford and the London School of Economics.

 - Actualité Sciences Po